Heritage Defense of the CSA

 .....................................

 Why doesn't Senator Clinton call for the banning of the New York state flag, which features two slave ships in the center?
-The state seal, which is the state flag, was adopted in 1798 when New Yorkers were making money hand over fist importing slaves into both New York City and The South.
+The state seal, which is the state flag, was adopted in 1798 when New Yorkers were making money hand over first importing slaves into both New York City and The South.
 In 1798 New York City was the second largest destination for importation of slaves, second only to Charleston, S.C.
 Senator Clinton should read up on her history before condemning The South.

 ...............................................